In addition to the satisfaction of providing life-changing opportunities for student-athletes, Seminole Booster members are rewarded with:

 - Current annual fund gift to Seminole Boosters according to the Contribution Scale

 - Total paid contributions to Boosters for the previous 20 years according to the Contribution Scale.
-Includes paid annual membership, coaches clubs, capital campaign gifts (including campaign portion of Champions Club)
+Includes paid annual membership, coaches clubs, capital campaign gifts (including campaign portion of the Dunlap Champions Club)

 - Faculty, staff or Varsity letter winner (2 point each)